UMCarpentries/intro-curriculum-r/paper/paper.md

-Inspired by well-established material and pedagogy provided by The Carpentries [@wilson_software_2016], we developed a two-day workshop curriculum that teaches introductory R for plotting and data analysis, the Unix shell, version control with git, and GitHub.
+Inspired by well-established material and pedagogy provided by The Carpentries [@wilson_software_2016], we developed a two-day workshop curriculum that teaches introductory R for plotting and data analysis using the tidyverse [@wickham_welcome_2019], the Unix shell, version control with git, and GitHub.
 While the official Software Carpentry curriculum is extensive, we found that it contains too much content for the time allotted in a two-day workshop, and the independent nature of the lessons leaves learners confused about how to integrate the skills together in their own work.
-The new curriculum we developed (https://umcarpentries.org/intro-curriculum-r/), which is hosted on GitHub, aims to teach novices how to implement reproducible research practices to perform data analysis.
+The new curriculum we developed (https://umcarpentries.org/intro-curriculum-r/) aims to teach novices how to implement reproducible research practices to perform data analysis.
 It emphasizes the iterative nature of coding and data analysis through